 Make sure to stop by the nearby Hilton Pier if doing an Atlantic Submarine tour is on your to-do list while in Honolulu.

 Kuhio Beach Park

 Known by locals as Kuhio Ponds, Kuhio Beach Park is divided by two huge concrete walls built over 40 years ago.
 The walls make Kuhio a fantastic beach for families, creating a safe enclosure of calmer waters for small children to swim in.
 You can also walk along the top of the wall for beautiful views of the water below.

 Along with calmer swimming, you can also snorkel or bodyboard here.
 Make sure to grab some snacks at the food concession station before heading down to the water.

-If you feel like exploring another beach on the same day, Kuhio Beach Park interconnects to Waikiki Beach and Duke’s Beach.
+If you feel like exploring another beach on the same day, Kuhio Beach Park interconnects with Waikiki Beach and Duke’s Beach.

 Pu’uloa Beach Park

-For a calm beach on the outskirts of Honolulu, take a drive to Pu’uloa Beach Park in Ewa, offering excellent views of Diamond Head in the distance.
+For a calm beach on the outskirts of Honolulu, take a drive to Pu’uloa Beach Park in Ewa, with excellent views of Diamond Head in the distance.